Wall Street Analyst Reiterated Tesla Inc [TSLA]. What else is Wall St. saying

-Tesla Inc [NASDAQ: TSLA] loss -2.99% on the last trading session, reaching $251.12 price per share at the time.
+Tesla Inc [NASDAQ: TSLA] price plunged by -3.69 percent to reach at -$8.12.
 The company report on October 2, 2023 at 9:06 AM that Tesla Vehicle Production & Deliveries and Date for Financial Results & Webcast for Third Quarter 2023.

 In the third quarter, we produced over 430,000 vehicles and delivered over 435,000 vehicles.
 A sequential decline in volumes was caused by planned downtimes for factory upgrades, as discussed on the most recent earnings call.
 Our 2023 volume target of around 1.8 million vehicles remains unchanged.